epfl-nlp/kogito/docs/userguide.rst

 Inference
 *********
-``generate`` method is used to make inferences with knowledge models.
+``generate`` (:meth:`kogito.core.model.KnowledgeModel.generate`) method is used to make inferences with knowledge models.
 It takes an (incomplete i.e. without tails) input knowledge graph and outputs a (completed i.e. tails generated) knowledge graph.

 Given an input graph in a *json* format like below: